ttadano/alamode/docs/source/tutorial.rst

 In the above figure, a computational result with :math:`20\times 20\times 20\ q` points is also shown by dashed line.
-From the figure, we can see that low energy phonons below 200 cm\ :math:`^{-1}` account for more than 80% of the total thermal conductivity at 300 K.
+From the figure, we can see that low-energy phonons below 200 cm\ :math:`^{-1}` account for more than 80% of the total thermal conductivity at 300 K.